Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 - data is defined as key/value pairs, respectively an atom and any Erlang term

-- data can be *static*, i.e. be defined initially and thus be permanently available (ex: through the built-in support for reading from configuration files) and/or be introduced in the course of the simulation, i.e. be *dynamic*
+- data can be *static*, i.e. be defined initially and thus be permanently available (e.g. through the built-in support for reading from configuration files) and/or be introduced in the course of the simulation, i.e. be *dynamic*

 - can be modified over time once defined (non-const, to be defined with the ``mutable`` qualifier) or not (immutable, to be defined with the ``const`` qualifier)